Critical Role: Podcasts

 On the 100th episode of Critical Role, the launch of the Critical Role podcast was announced: an audio version of the game sessions.
 It is available on iTunes, Spotify, Google Play Music, and at the Geek & Sundry website.
 The first campaign's podcast episodes were released in batches of 10–15, between June 8, 2017, and January 8, 2018.
-"Listened to at 1.5X speed, total listening time of the first campaign would be reduced to a little over 298 hours – at 2X speed, under 224 hours".
+Academic Emily Friedman highlighted the length of the first campaign at "447 hours, 39 minutes".
+She noted that the podcast "is often recommended to new listeners" because it "can be listened to on accelerated speed" with the listener supplementing "their experience with strategic viewing of notable visual moments".
 Since the start of the second campaign, the podcast episodes have been released on the following Thursday.
+Starting in May 2024, the podcast is available same day to Beacon subscribers.
+In August 2025, it was announced that for the fourth campaign, the "podcast episodes will drop in two parts: the first one the week after the premiere, and the second on the following Tuesday".